ItsR4ff/Exploratory-Data-Analysis/README.md

 ---
 # Results / Answers
-In this section, it will provide answers with in-depth explanations for our guide questions to further explain the observations in the problems.
+In this section, it will provide the readers what the coder observed during his task and his answers to the guide questions.
+Take note, there are some parts that have additional tasks, these additional tasks are based on what the coder observed in the Data Frame that provided additional tasks.

 ## Accessing the Data